Uleybury Landfill

 Responsible waste management

-The Uleybury landfill is owned and operated by the Northern Adelaide Waste Management Authority (NAWMA).
+The Uleybury Landfill is owned and operated by the Northern Adelaide Waste Management Authority (NAWMA).
 It is situated on the site of a former quartzite quarry and has been in use since 2005.
 It is a best-practice landfill (balefill) operation with strict adherence to monitoring and controls, which protect the surrounding environment.

 Post-closure commitments

-• Landfill gas
+• Landfill gas management and extraction

-• Surface water
+• Surface water and ground water monitoring

-• Leachate
+• Leachate management and extraction

 Ground water protection